Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_engineering_intro_azure.md

   - medallion
 ---

 Ensono Stacks accelerates the generation of production-ready data engineering workloads and pipelines for a data lakehouse.
-New data engineering workloads can be generated through the [Datastacks](./datastacks.md) utility, while a range of example data workloads and pipelines are also provided.
+New data engineering workloads can be generated through the [Datastacks CLI](#stacks-data-utilities), while a range of example data workloads and pipelines are also provided.
 These workloads cover all stages from ingesting data from source, applying data transformations across data lake layers, ultimately enabling end-user data visualisations and analytics.

 ## Lakehouse approach